raselrana1147/laravel-unique-slug/README.md

  php artisan vendor:publish rasel/laravel-unique-slug
  ```
 ## Contribution
-You are open to pull request
+You are open to pull request and can contribute